clean-code-craft-tcq-1/reimagined-design-patterns-AnanyaC97/README.md

 ###### Example :
 A cheque or credit card is a proxy for what is in our bank account.
 It can be used in place of cash, and provides a means of accessing that cash when required.
 Both implement the same interface: they can be used for making a payment.
 A consumer feels great because there’s no need to carry loads of cash around.
 A shop owner is also happy since the income from a transaction gets added electronically to the shop’s bank account without the risk of losing the deposit or getting robbed on the way to the bank.
 ###### Advantages :
-- Open/Closed Principle.
-You can introduce new proxies without changing the service or clients.
+- You can introduce new proxies without changing the service or clients.
 - It avoids duplication of objects which might be huge size and memory intensive.
-- One of the advantages of Proxy pattern is security. t provides the protection to the original object from the outside world.
+- One of the advantages of Proxy pattern is security.
+It provides the protection to the original object from the outside world.
 ###### Disadvantages :
 - The code may become more complicated since you need to introduce a lot of new classes.
 - The response from the service might get delayed.

+### OBSERVER

+It is a behavioral design pattern.
+It is like a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+The Observer Pattern defines a one to many dependency between objects so that one object changes state, all of its dependents are notified and updated automatically.
+It is used when the change of a state in one object must be reflected in another object
+###### Example :
+Social media, RSS feeds, email subscription in which you have the option to follow or subscribe and you receive latest notification.
+###### Advantages :
+- It provides the support for broadcast-type communication
+- A loosely coupled design between objects that interact, which means that the interacting objects should have less information about each other.
+###### Disadvantages :
+- Subscribers are notified in random order.
+- It will be the cause of large complexity code if not implemented properly.

+### STATE

+It is a behavioral design pattern.
+It lets an object alter its behavior when its internal state changes.
+The behavior gets changed at runtime depending on the state.
+It is used when the operations have large, multipart conditional statements that depend on the state of an object.
+###### Example :
+ATM machine, you can not perform any transaction until you swipe the card, and change the machine state to card swiped.
+###### Advantages :
+- Simplify the code by eliminating bulky state machine conditional statements, minimize conditional complexity.
+- Introduce new states without changing existing state classes or the context.
+###### Disadvantages :
+- If a state machine has only a few states or rarely changes, it makes it unnecessary.